zenobi-us/zenobi-us/content/posts/2014-05-01-bust-the-cache-out-of-it.md

 ### Peculiar problem of relative paths

-The situation is that some of my pages in this website have images generated from something that looks at a directory and says "alrght, lets make a collection of images", other pages I point at the image myself in the markdown.
-Sometimes it's relative pathing, sometimes absolute.
+The situation is that some of my pages in this website have images generated from something that looks at a directory and says "alright, lets make a collection of images", other pages I point at the image myself in the markdown.
+Sometimes it's relative path, sometimes absolute.

 By default `grunt-usemin` only operates on absolute paths, assuming you'll be keeping all your assets in a common location.